SakanaAI/AI-Scientist/README.md

 ## Containerization

-We provide a [community-contributed Docker](https://github.com/SakanaAI/AI-Scientist/pull/21) image that may assist with your containerization efforts in `Dockerfile`.
+We include a [community-contributed Docker](https://github.com/SakanaAI/AI-Scientist/pull/21) image that may assist with your containerization efforts in `Dockerfile`.

 You can use this image like this: